LiamV0715/MP3-Parakeet-Paradise/README.md

 ---

 ### Sign Up / Log In:
-The website should always open to the login/register route when new users open the URL.
+The website always opens to the login/register route when new users open the URL.
 Logging in allows you to set a username and password, track your high scores and pick your parakeet color!
 Once registered or logged in, users are redirected to the main menu.

 ### Main Menu